Azure/azureml-template/README.md

 - code format check on push/PR
 - resource cleanup script running nightly

-You can then customize and adapt the repository for your ML project(s), managing the entire ML lifecycle using git.

 ## Setup

 First, export your Azure subscription id as an environment variable: